Audi Q3 Sportback Review 2024

 Around town, the Audi Q3 Sportback’s high seating position provides a usefully commanding view of the road ahead.
 The same can’t be said for rear visibility, which is best described as poor.
 The shallow rear window doesn’t offer a great view when reversing and this is hindered by the rear headrests.

-Fortunately, rear parking sensors are standard across the range, while top-spec Vorsprung models come with a very useful 360-degree camera which helps considerably when reversing into parking spaces.
-A rearview camera was a £395 option on other models when new so look out for a Q3 Sportback with this fitted if you’re concerned about parking.
+Fortunately, rear parking sensors are standard across the range, while top-spec Vorsprung models came as new with a very useful 360-degree camera which helps considerably when reversing into parking spaces.
+A rear-view camera was a £395 option on other models when new so look out for a Q3 Sportback with this fitted if you’re concerned about parking.
+Now, you need to option it as part of the Technology Pack for £1395.

-Most Audi Q3 Sportbacks sold are front-wheel-drive, although quattro four-wheel-drive models are also available.
+Most Audi Q3 Sportbacks sold are front-wheel-drive, although quattro four-wheel-drive models are also available with the more potent engine options.
 For most drivers, quattro is an unnecessary expense and complication, although if you’re worried about winter roads or plan to tow, the extra traction could be useful.

 Unless you cover mega miles, the majority of Audi Q3 Sportback drivers will be best buying one with a petrol engine.
 We rate the entry-level 1.5-litre petrol engine, which produces 150PS and is confusingly badged the 35 TFSI.